lsiddiquee/databricks-observability/distributed-tracing/README.md

 The out-of-the-box OpenTelemetry `request` integration creates a new span and passes it along as a header, but, we cannot use that, as the span information will be in the HTTP request header and will not be propagated to the underlying notebook/job.
 Hence we will be suppressing the `request` integration so that it does not create a new span automatically by using ```OTEL_PYTHON_EXCLUDED_URLS=azuredatabricks.net/api/2.0/jobs/run-now``` environment variable.
 Once this is suppressed, we will manually create the span and set the necessary span information and pass the context along as a job parameter to the databricks.

 Inside the notebook, we will pick up the context from the parameter and start a span.
 All nested spans created regardless if it is in a library or directly on the notebook will join the existing trace context, giving us a complete distributed trace across application boundary.
+The notebook also showcases how to ensure that spans are joining distributed tracing even if they are in multiple cells.

 ## Getting Started